ayman-mezghani/dslab-final-Robust_Journey_Planning/README.md

 * Project sizes, including history, must not exceed 100Mb.
 Use git-lfs for your larger data sets, or keep as much data as possible on HDFS.

-ℹ️ **Note:** use `git lfs migrate import --fixup --include-ref=refs/heads/master` if you accidentally push a large data set on gitlab.
+**Note:** use `git lfs migrate import --fixup --include-ref=refs/heads/master` if you accidentally push a large data set on gitlab.
 See [using git lfs responsibly](https://renku.readthedocs.io/en/latest/user/data.html) in the renku documentation.
 Since you will be rewriting history, you will need to unprotect your branch in gitlab and force `git push -f`, and coordinate with your peers to make sure that you are all working off the same history.

 ----